All Episodes

 This is from the American Spectator blog.

-Have you ever there's a Norwegian electric car company uh called Think.
+Have you ever, there's a Norwegian electric car company called Think, think Global.

 You ever heard of them?

-Think Global, the Norwegian electric car producer that styled itself as a pioneer of battery-powered driving, filed for bankruptcy Wednesday afternoon after failing to find long-term financing for its business.
+Think Global, a Norwegian electric car producer that styled itself as a pioneer of battery-powered driving, filed for bankruptcy Wednesday afternoon after failing to find long-term financing for its business.

 Or this is what happens when you can't find a government grant to support your losing idea.

-This is a U.S. lithium ion battery producer, Enert, uh, which had a uh led a capital increase of think last year, said that it planned to take charge on the take a charge on the earnings worth about 35 million dollars relating to loans receivable from the the uh company.
+This is a U.S. lithium-ion battery producer, Enert, which led a capital increase of Think last year, said that it planned to take a charge on the earnings worth about $35 million relating to loans receivable from the company.

 So more green jobs go poof before there were any green jobs.